canalun/vSQLfmt/README.md

 ## Release Notes 📓

+### 1.0.2

+- bugfix: remove lines inserted between comments.

+### 1.0.1

+- support the case in which queries other than 'INSERT' are written between 'INSERT' queries in a file (it just ignores queries other than 'INSERT').

 ### 1.0.0

 - HBD🎂
 - vSQLfmt gets able to format 'INSERT' queries!

-### 1.0.1

-- support the case in which queries other than 'INSERT' are written between 'INSERT' queries in a file (it just ignores queries other than 'INSERT').

 ## Contribution 🌟
 - Let's be creative and collaborative👶